q3769/conseq4j/README.md

 concurrency and sequencing, thread-safety goes beyond the simple concerns of data value corruption into that of data access order among multiple threads.

-First, it is the API client's responsibility and concern how tasks are submitted to conseq4j.
+First, it is the API client's responsibility and concern how tasks are submitted.
 If execution order is imperative, the client has to ensure that tasks are submitted in proper sequence to begin with.
-Fortunately often times, that is naturally the case: e.g. when the client is under the management of a messaging provider running a single caller thread.
-Otherwise, if the caller is multi-threaded during task submission, effectively, it means the execution order does not matter - regardless of the sequence keys; it is considered "safe" to execute in any order, which renders the API moot in terms of sequencing.
-The reason is that the conseq4j API - or the JDK for that matter - has no guarantee on how the concurrent submission threads are actually scheduled; by definition, there is no much thing as sequence for concurrently submitted tasks by different threads.
+Fortunately often times, that is naturally the case e.g. when the client is under the management of a messaging provider running a single caller thread.
+Otherwise, if the caller is multi-threaded during task submission, effectively, it means the execution order does not matter; it is considered "safe" to execute in any order regardless of the sequence keys, which renders the API moot in terms of sequencing.
+The reason is that the conseq4j API - or the JDK for that matter - has no guarantee on how the concurrent submission threads are actually scheduled; by definition, there is no much thing as sequence for concurrently submitted tasks from different threads.

-Once a definitive submission sequence is ensured by the API client, most likely via some form of synchronization (such as a managed single caller thread or a [fair lock](https://docs.oracle.com/javase/8/docs/api/java/util/concurrent/locks/ReentrantLock.html#ReentrantLock-boolean-))
+Once a definitive submission sequence is set up by the API client, most likely via some form of synchronization (such as a managed single caller thread or a [fair lock](https://docs.oracle.com/javase/8/docs/api/java/util/concurrent/locks/ReentrantLock.html#ReentrantLock-boolean-))
 , it is then conseq4j's concern and responsibility that further processing of the submitted tasks is executed in the meaningful order and concurrency as promised.
-Whatever way the tasks have been scheduled and submitted, conseq4j guarantees "fair" execution: Related tasks of the same sequence key are executed in the same submission order of sequence - the earliest-submitted task gets executed first; meanwhile, unrelated tasks can be executed in parallel.
+Whatever way the tasks have been scheduled and submitted, conseq4j guarantees "fair" execution order: Related tasks of the same sequence key are sequentially executed in the same order as submitted - the earliest-submitted task gets executed first; meanwhile, unrelated tasks can be executed in parallel.

 ### Style 1: Summon a sequential executor by its sequence key, and use the executor as with a JDK ExecutorService.